 - Right to make improvements to your home

-If you are granted a fixed term assured tenancy after your starter tenancy ends, you will have the above rights.
-You will still need to get our written permission before you exchange, assign or make improvements.
+If you're granted a fixed term assured tenancy after your starter tenancy ends, you'll have the above rights.
+You'll still need to get our written permission before you exchange, assign or make improvements.

-For full details on fixed term tenancies, see our separate leaflet.
+See the full details on fixed term tenancies.

 What happens after 12 months?

-Sometimes we may decide to extend your starter tenancy for a further six months and we will write to you to inform you of this decision and the reasons why, before the end of the first 12 months.
+Sometimes we may decide to extend your starter tenancy for a further six months and we'll write to you to inform you of this decision and the reasons why, before the end of the first 12 months.